 Another strategy is to invite the student to use my phone at the circulation desk to call their home or their own phone and leave a voice message about the overdue.
 When they or their parents get home and check messages, the reminder prompts a search for the overdue book to be returned the next day.
 The bookmark or the phone call takes a little more time, but both are specific and timely, direct between the student and I, and upbuilding rather than demoralizing.
 The knowledge/skill I am building with these two strategies?
 How to be organized and responsible.

 In an article from the Association for Supervision and Curriculum Development’s (ASCD) article on Feedback, the author writes:

 According to Prensky (2007), the addictiveness of video games can be partly attributed to the constant stream of feedback they provide.
 At each level of the game, players learn what works and what doesn’t, and they can immediately use that knowledge to advance to more challenging levels.
 And researchers have found that the same dynamic applies in education: One of the most powerful keys to unlocking student motivation and perseverance is feedback.

-If we tackle feedback as if making a game of it, we can come up with innumerable pleasant and productive strategies to use in the classroom or the school library.
+If we tackle feedback as if making a game of it, we can design innumerable pleasant and productive strategies to use in the classroom or in the school library.

-With so much research support for feedback, it makes sense for every educator to use feedback, and, more importantly, to do it correctly, to build student knowledge and skills!
+With so much research support for feedback, it makes sense for every educator to use feedback, and, more importantly to use it correctly, to build student knowledge and skills!